nqpz/futswirl/README.md

   - Down/up: Adjust the number of iterations for the current kind of fractal.
   - Left/right: Change which fractal to show.
+  - PageUp/PageDown: Zoom in/out.
+  - Shift+Left/Right/Down/Up: Adjust the viewport center (useful when zooming in).

 ## Contributions